boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Methodology

 Since I run [searchcode.com](https://searchcode.com/) I already have a collection of over 7,000,000 projects across git, mercurial, subversion and such.
 So why not try processing them?
-Working with git is usually the easiest solution so I ignored mercurial and subversion and exported the list of git projects.
-Turns out I actually have 12 million git repositories being tracked, and I should probably update the page to reflect that.
+Working with git is usually the easiest solution so I ignored mercurial and subversion this time and exported the full list of git projects.
+Turns out I actually had 12 million git repositories being tracked, and I should probably update the page to reflect that.

 So now I have 12 million or so git repositories which I need to download and process.

-When you run `scc` you can choose to have it output the results in JSON and optionally saving this file to disk like so ` scc --format json --output myfile.json main.go` the results of which look like the following,
+When you run `scc` you can choose to have it output the results in JSON optionally saving this file to disk like so ` scc --format json --output myfile.json main.go` the results of which look like the following (done for a single file),

 {{<highlight json>}}
 [